If we all practiced goodness, the world would be a better place. What does the Bible teach?

 Goodness ultimately flows out of God’s character.
 It is a key attribute.
 Judaism teaches that it is the most important one for us, based on Exod.
 33:19, which says the Lord will cause his goodness to pass in front of him.
 Christianity says that God is love, but let’s not get into a contest about the best attribute.
 God is each one with all perfection and completeness.

-See my post Do I Really Know God?
+As noted, see my post Do I Really Know God?
 He Is Good, which goes into the Hebrew word.

 What the New Testament Says